ABOUT US

 A New Museum

-The next steps are somewhat more complex.
-We have begun a three-year capital campaign to raise $3,000,000 which will be used to build the 10,000 square foot building, pay for the display materials and furnishings, as well as create a $1,300,000 endowment to insure its long-term viability.
 The first step in that process has been to create a display in the existing Steam Barn at the Gilmore which is now complete.
 This display features a full-size replica of the original Wright Brothers plane hanging from the ceiling.
-We have obtained an original photo of Orville Wright and his sister riding in a 1903 St. Louis, and George Dorris III has loaned us a 1903 St. Louis for the display as well.
+Also there is an original photo of Orville Wright and his sister riding in a 1903 St. Louis, and George Dorris III has loaned us a 1903 St. Louis for the display as well.
 There is a large balcony area so visitors can view all this from above the display area.
-We now have on loan a very significant group of cars to complete the display in a way that tells the story of the early development of the automobile.
+With recent gifts of a 1910 Brush donated by Bob Egge and a 1910 Oldsmobile Limited Roadster donated by Dr. John Trittschuh, we have the genesis of a significant group of cars to tell the story of the early development of the automobile.

 Officers